Azure/azure-powershell/documentation/preview/Features.md

 - Consistent use of ShouldProcess
 - Consistent output types for similar cmdlets - (e.g. Remove-* always returns nothing, and always has a PassThru parameter)
 - [Future]: Consistent support for resource modification cmdlets across RPs - in a future release, cmdlets will all support both Replace and PATCH semantics for modifying resources - across all resource providers.

+Since existing Az cmdlets often inconsistently apply features and naming conventions, the added consistency in the preview cmdlets mean that there are significant breaking changes from existing cmdlets.
+In this case, breaking changes are necessary in order to achieve a consistent user experience between cmdlets, and between services.

 ## Asynchronous Operations
 New cmdlets contain several new features related to asynchronous operations, including